-The consent form includes the following.
+The consent form includes the following:

-- Title of the study, names of the persons who might help in data collection, purpose, and modality of participation, clarifying whether their involvement is free of charge, or whether they are getting transportation fees in exchange for their work. - Participation conditions i.e. selection criteria and the description of the elements that encourage the potential participants to willingly volunteer in the study, respect for the liberty of the participants, information comprehension modalities, possible procedure in case a participant is unable to give voluntary consent. - Commitment to respect the confidentiality of information. - The field approvals needed to conduct the study.
+- Title of the study, names of the persons who might help in data collection, purpose, and modality of participation, clarifying whether their involvement is free of charge, or whether they are getting transportation fees in exchange for their work. - Participation conditions i.e. selection criteria and the description of the elements that encourage the potential participants to willingly volunteer in the study, respect for the liberty of the participants, information comprehension modalities, possible procedure in case a participant is unable to give voluntary consent. - Commitment to respect the confidentiality of information. - The required approvals needed to conduct the study, validated by the concerned authorities